tailwarden/docs.komiser.io/docs/Telemetry/telemetry.md

 ## What tools do we use to collect and visualize data?

 We use [Segment](https://segment.com/), a platform for data collection and management, to collect usage data.
 We then feed that data into [Amplitude](https://amplitude.com/), a tool for graphing and highlighting data, so that we can build visualizations according to our needs.
-As for errors collection, we use [Sentry](https://sentry.io/).
+As for error collection, we use [Sentry](https://sentry.io/).

 ## How to disable data collection